mablack/cordova-diagnostic-plugin/README.md

 #### Android Camera permissions

-Note that (currently) the Android variant of [`requestCameraAuthorization()`](#requestcameraauthorization) only requests `READ_EXTERNAL_STORAGE` permission, not `CAMERA` permission.
+Note that the Android variant of [`requestCameraAuthorization()`](#requestcameraauthorization) requests the `READ_EXTERNAL_STORAGE` permission, in addition to the `CAMERA` permission.
-This is because the [Cordova camera plugin](https://github.com/apache/cordova-plugin-camera) only needs `READ_EXTERNAL_STORAGE` permission.
+This is because the [cordova-plugin-camera@2.2+](https://github.com/apache/cordova-plugin-camera) requires both of these permissions.

-In fact, due to [a bug in the Cordova camera plugin](https://issues.apache.org/jira/browse/CB-10120), requesting `CAMERA` permission actually causes the camera activity of `cordova-plugin-camera` to crash if it's denied.

-If you need to request `CAMERA` permission explicitly, you can do so using [`requestRuntimePermission()`](#requestruntimepermission):

-    cordova.plugins.diagnostic.requestRuntimePermission(successFn,
-        errorFn,
-        cordova.plugins.diagnostic.runtimePermission.CAMERA
-    );

-**UPDATE**

-[The bug](https://issues.apache.org/jira/browse/CB-10120]) causing the [Cordova camera plugin](https://github.com/apache/cordova-plugin-camera) to crash when `CAMERA` permission is denied has [been fixed](https://github.com/apache/cordova-plugin-camera/commit/0cd962466d2641fcd05155690e23432db02cc79a) on the [master branch of cordova-plugin-camera](https://github.com/apache/cordova-plugin-camera) which is currently on `v2.1.2-dev`.
-That fix causes `CAMERA` permission to be requested again by `cordova-plugin-camera`.

-Once `cordova-plugin-camera@2.1.2` is published as a release [to npm](https://www.npmjs.com/package/cordova-plugin-camera), [`requestCameraAuthorization()`](#requestcameraauthorization) will be updated to request `CAMERA` permission.
+So to use this method in conjunction with the Cordova camera plugin, make sure you are using the most recent `cordova-plugin-camera` release: v2.2.0 or above.

 ## Windows 10 Mobile permissions